TheodorRene/blog/content/posts/deleting-my-backup.md

 dev gurba no_backup_gurba
 ```

-My little script uses the "--delete" flag to delete files that no longer exist on
+My little script uses the "--delete" flag to delete files that no longer exist
-my local computer.
-If I delete something locally, I most likely don't care about
+on my local computer.
+If I delete something locally, I most likely don't care
-it being in my backup.
+about it being in my backup.
+(I should probably change this assumption, since
+accidentally deleting a file locally will save me.
+Bricking my computer has been
+the biggest worry).
 Rsync checks my home directory on the remote and deletes
 everything that doesn't not match the files in the current directory on the
 local machine.

 So in the end the syntax was wrong and I lost my backup :--) Till next time,
 be careful with which flags I'm using.